 Where are we now?

 We will not let FDEP get away with only following the law when it benefits polluters and developers.
 We will continue until DEP implements the protections for springs that they were given by law, whether by working with DEP to create a reasonable rule or in court.
-Below is Executive Director Ryan Smart's comments at the workshop in 2023.
+Below is Executive Director Ryan Smart's comments at the rally on Oct.
+12.